The Sustainable Active Investing Framework: Simple, But Not Easy

 Putting it all together

-We’ve used value investing as a laboratory to highlight how the sustainable active investing framework can identify long-term winning strategies.
-Value investing is not the only active strategy that fits nicely in this paradigm.
-There are other investing approaches that follow similar fact patterns, such as concentrated momentum, and concentrated low-volatility strategies.
-The lesson from all of these approaches is that successful active investing is simple, but not easy.
-If active investing were easy, everyone would do it, and if it were too complex, it probably wouldn’t work.
+We’ve used value and growth investing as a laboratory to highlight how the sustainable active investing framework can identify long-term winning strategies.
+Value investing fits nicely in this paradigm, but has serious warts, notably stretches of horrendous underperformance.
+The lesson from value investing is that successful active investing is simple, but not easy.
+If active investing were easy, everyone would do it, and if everyone were doing it, it probably would not generate outsized risk-adjusted returns over the long haul.

 In summary, our long-term performance equation highlights 2 required elements:

-- A sustainable process that exploits systematic investor expectation errors.
+- The sustainable process exploits systematic investor expectation errors.

 - Identify the worst poker player at the table.